 But if there is a buyer, such as the Fed, who is scooping up all the mortgage-backed securities like crazy, the price will go up, and the yield will drop, thus pushing rates lower.
 If lenders can sell their mortgages for more money, they can offer a lower interest rate.
 This explains why the Fed has purchased all those MBS.
 They can essentially guide mortgage rates lower, and ideally keep home prices stable, by enticing more would-be buyers into the market.

 Timing is an issue too.
 Though bond prices may plummet in the morning, and then rise by the afternoon, mortgage rates may remain unchanged.
 Sometimes the bond movement doesn’t make it down to the capital markets, or it simply takes more time to do so, thus rates are unaffected.
 Lenders are typically cautious about lowering rates, but quick to raise them.
+Put another way, good news can take a while to move rates, whereas bad news can have an immediate impact.
 Go figure.

 The situation is a lot more complicated, so consider this is an introductory lesson on a very complex subject.
 And remember, the par mortgage rates you see advertised don’t take into account any pricing adjustments or fees that could drive your actual interest up or down considerably.